 We strive to keep a positive perspective when writing, even if we have to deliver bad news about the Capital’s performance.

-We use our own photographs rather then using photos from other providers to the greatest extent possible.
+We use our own photographs as much as possible rather then using photos from other providers.
 When using other photos, we always reference the source.

 We never place our logo on someone else’s gifs, photos, or graphics.

 If we draw statistics from other providers, we source the information.

 We try not to simply repackage other articles written by other news sources.
 Any such pieces will point back to the original by providing a link.
 Share your viewpoint and make it your own.